 - All polling locations on Election Day open at 7 a.m. and close at 7 p.m.
 You must be in line to cast your ballot by 7 p.m. on Election Day in order to vote.

-- To vote in-person on Election Day, you will need to provide a form of identification with your name, picture and signature to vote early or on Election Day.
+- To vote in-person on Election Day, you will need to provide a form of identification with your name, picture and signature.
 You can receive free, expert assistance to help you with voter ID here.

 Restoration of Voting Rights for Returning Citizens